 - The plans for AT&T, Sprint and Verizon do not include taxes, surcharges or additional fees.

-- AT&T's Unlimited Choice plan limits people to standard-definition video, data speeds capped at 3Mbps and has no hotspot data allowance.
+- AT&T's Unlimited Choice plan limits people to standard-definition video with streaming speeds capped at 1.5 Mbps and doesn't include hotspot data.

-|Carrier||Data throttled after||Unlimited data monthly cost||Single-line data plan cost for 2 years|
+|Carrier||Data throttled after||Video streaming||Unlimited data monthly cost||Single-line data plan cost for 2 years|

 Cost for additional lines